-- B. Data collection and analysis, - C. Mapping and graphics, - D. Monthly duplicating costs of deliverables, - E. Review of draft materials by non-planning professionals, such as attorneys or engineers, not to exceed ten (10) percent of the total eligible costs for the project, - F. Travel costs, such as mileage for required meetings, not to exceed two (2) percent of the total eligible costs for the project, and - G. Publication of the adopted document, up to thirty (30) copies.
+- A. Professional planning consultant fees; - B. Data collection and analysis; - C. Mapping and graphics; - D. Monthly duplicating costs of deliverables; - E. Review of draft materials by non-planning professionals, such as attorneys or engineers, not to exceed ten (10) percent of the total eligible costs for the project (note: this must be described specifically in the project scope of work); - F. Travel costs, such as mileage for required meetings, not to exceed two (2) percent of the total eligible costs for the project; and - G. Publication of the adopted document, up to thirty (30) copies.